cardano-foundation/CIPs/CIP-conway-keys/README.md

 ## Rationale: how does this CIP achieve its goals?

-//todo update with CC

 ### Derivation

 By standardizing derivation, naming, and tooling conventions we primarily aim to enable wallet interoperability.
-By having a standard to generate DRep credentials from mnemonics, we allow wallets to always be able to discover a user’s governance activities.
+By having a standard to generate DRep and constitutional committee credentials from mnemonics, we allow wallets to always be able to discover a user’s governance activities.

 #### Why add a new role to the 1852 path?